apla/node-clickhouse/README.md

  * syncParser: collect data, then parse whole response.
 Should be faster, but for large datasets all your dataset goes into memory (actually, whole response + whole dataset).
  Default: `false`
+ * dataObjects: use `FORMAT JSON` instead of `FORMAT JSONCompact` for output.
+ By default (false), you'll receive array of values for each row.
+If you set dataObjects to true, every row will become and object with format: `{fieldName: fieldValue, …}`